Gettysburg Railroad: Civil War

 On June 27 prior to the 1863 Battle of Gettysburg, the line at Gettysburg was disabled when the nearby Rock Creek bridge was demolished by Confederate forces.
 On November 18, 1863, President Lincoln used the line to attend the consecration of the Soldiers' National Cemetery where he delivered the Gettysburg Address.
-In 1869, Robert McCurdy was the railway line's superintendent after being elected company president in 1853 and 1860.

-Successor lines
+Successors

-In December 1870, the Susquehanna, Gettysburg & Potomac Railway company purchased the Gettysburg Railway Company's trackage to Hanover Junction, 2 steam locomotives, 1 passenger car, and 2 freight cars.
-The railway line between Gettysburg and Hanover Junction became part of the Hanover Junction, Hanover and Gettysburg Railroad in 1874, the Baltimore and Harrisburg Railway in 1886, and the Western Maryland Railway in 1917.
+The Susquehanna, Gettysburg and Potomac Railway purchased the Gettysburg Railroad on January 20, 1871.
+That company was consolidated with the Hanover Branch Railroad in 1874 to create the Hanover Junction, Hanover and Gettysburg Railroad.
+The Hanover Junction, Hanover and Gettysburg Railroad was consolidated with the Bachman Valley Railroad in 1886 to form the Baltimore and Harrisburg Railway.
+The Baltimore and Harrisburg Railway was one of many companies consolidated in 1917 to create the Western Maryland Railway.
 In 1973, the Western Maryland became a part of the Chessie System, which later became CSX Transportation on November 1, 1980.